sirin-koca/Algorithms-and-DataStructures/README.md

 **Algoritmeorden**: Anta at vi har en algoritme som løser en oppgave av «størrelse» n og at arbeidsmengden er gitt som en funksjon av n.
 Hvis g ( n ) er funksjonens dominerende ledd, sier vi at algoritmen er av orden g ( n ).
 Hvis arbeidsmengden til en algoritme er gitt ved ƒ( n ) = 2 n² + 3 n + log2 n − 1, så er algoritmen av orden n² eller av kvadratisk orden.

 **Gjennomsnittelig arbeidsmengde**: For å finne gjennomsnittlig arbeidsmengde er det nødvendig å gjøre noen forutsetninger.
 Vi antar for det første at alle verdiene i a er forskjellige, så at alle verdiene blir søkt etter med samme sannsynlighet og til slutt at a inneholder verdien det søkes etter.
 Ligger verdi først blir det 1 sammenligning, 2 sammenligninger hvis den ligger nest først, osv.
 Til slutt hvis den ligger bakerst blir det n sammenligninger.
 Tilsammen 1 + 2 + · · · + n = ½ n ( n + 1) sammenligninger.
 Gjennomsnittet får vi ved å dele på n.
 Med andre ord ½ (n + 1) sammenligninger i gjennomsnitt med hensyn på de gitte forutsetningene.

 ---
+## Runtime Analysis

+#### Big O Notation
+* *Big O Notation* is used to describe the upper bound of a particular algorithm.
+Big O is used to describe worst case scenarios

+#### Little O Notation
+* *Little O Notation* is also used to describe an upper bound of a particular algorithm; however, Little O provides a bound that is not asymptotically tight

+#### Big Ω Omega Notation
+* *Big Omega Notation* is used to provide an asymptotic lower bound on a particular algorithm

+#### Little ω Omega Notation
+* *Little Omega Notation* is used to provide a lower bound on a particular algorithm that is not asymptotically tight

+#### Theta Θ Notation
+* *Theta Notation* is used to provide a bound on a particular algorithm such that it can be "sandwiched" between two constants (one for an upper limit and one for a lower limit) for sufficiently large values

+---